-Trim back new shoots to one or two set of leaves throughout the growing season (spring to autumn)
+Trim back new shoots to one or two sets of leaves throughout the growing season (spring to autumn).

 Pyracantha flower in spring.
 Remove most of the flowers when they start to fade.
 If you leave some of the flowers, they will produce berries throughout the summer.
 The berries will ripen towards the end of summer and will fall off the tree in autumn.
 You can remove the remaining berries at this time.

 Backbuds very well on old wood – all the way back to the trunk.

 Just like Pyracantha garden shrubs, Pyracantha bonsai trees are spiky!
 I can’t recall how often I have drawn blood while pruning.
 You can trim the ends of the spines off with scissors.
 Gloves for initial styling!